-The monkeys of the Jigokudani Snow Monkey Park are famous for one big reason – they are the only troop of monkeys in the world known to bathe in hot springs.
+The monkeys of the Jigokudani Monkey Park are famous for one big reason – they are the only troop of monkeys in the world known to bathe in hot springs.
 Why they do this is interesting and worth understanding before visiting the park for yourself!

-In general, much like cats, monkeys don’t like the water and will generally try to avoid getting wet as much as possible.
-So why then do these monkeys not only happily get into the water, but contently soak in the hot spring for long periods of time?
+In general, much like cats, monkeys don’t like the water and will generally try to avoid getting wet.
+So why then do these monkeys not only enter water, but enjoy soaking for such long periods of time?
 It’s another case of monkey see, monkey do!

-The park is now exceptionally popular with visitors from all over the world, it remains first and foremost a conservation and research facility where the monkeys can be observed in a near natural/wild state.
+The park is now exceptionally popular with visitors from all over the world.
+Most popular in winter – when the monkeys spend the most time in the hots spring – they do in fact come to the park all year round.
 Recent research has indicated that the monkeys don’t merely bathe for pleasure, with pregnant females – or those attempting to get pregnant – spending the longest time in the onsen in winter as a form of stress relief.

 Why not book at tour!
 Operating all year round we are Nagano’s No.1 rated tour and charter operator!